jromahn/ObiMAGIC/README.md

 - `3`: Demultiplexing file and sequencing fastq files do not exist.
 - `4`: No output files after demultiplexing (Path2).
 Possible issues with demultiplexing file.
 - `5`: Merging forward and reverse reads was not successful.
-- `6`: Removing not overlapping sequences was not successful or all sequences were removed.
+- `6`: Removing not overlapping sequences was not successful or all sequences were removed(Path1).
 Check amplicon length and sequencing depth.
 - `7`: No output files after demultiplexing (Path1).
 Possible issues with demultiplexing file.
 - `8`: Demultiplexing file does not exist.
 Last check before downstream processing.
 - `9`: Dereplication was not successful.